 Excluded property status

-In the Budget, Rachel Reeves confirmed the move to a new residence-based test for IHT from 6 April 2025.
-This test means that an individual is within the scope of IHT on their worldwide assets if they have been resident in the UK for at least 10 out of the last 20 tax years immediately preceding the tax year in which the chargeable occurs (they are ‘long-term resident).
+A new residence-based test for IHT applies from 6 April 2025.
+This test means that an individual is within the scope of IHT on their worldwide assets if they have been resident in the UK for at least 10 out of the last 20 tax years immediately preceding the tax year in which the chargeable event occurs (they are ‘long-term resident’).
 Moreover, an individual will remain a long-term resident until they have been non-UK tax resident for a specified period of time (between three and 10 full tax years, see our article on inheritance tax for more details).

-Moreover, it was confirmed that, from 6 April 2025, the IHT status of non-UK situs property comprised within a settlement will not be fixed (and therefore not solely determined) by reference to the tax status of the settlor at the time that the property is settled.
-The domicile status of the settlor will no longer be of any relevance going forward.
+Moreover, from 6 April 2025, the IHT status of non-UK situs property comprised within a settlement will not be fixed (and therefore not solely determined) by reference to the tax status of the settlor at the time that the property is settled.
+The domicile status of the settlor is no longer of any relevance going forward.

-Instead, the chargeability of non-UK situs property comprised within a settlement which has a living settlor, and therefore its excluded property status, will depend on whether the settlor is a long-term resident on the date of the IHT chargeable event.
+Instead, the chargeability of non-UK situs property comprised within a settlement which has a living settlor, and therefore its excluded property status, depends on whether the settlor is a long-term resident on the date of the IHT chargeable event.
 These events are:

 Therefore, when the settlor is a long-term resident, any property they have settled will be within the charge to IHT, even if they were not a long-term resident when the assets were originally settled.